Amillennialism

 Augustine of Hippo was an amillennialist.

 Amillennialism or amillenarism is a chillegoristic eschatological position in Christianity which holds that there will be no millennial reign of the righteous on Earth.
 This view contrasts with both postmillennial and, especially, with premillennial interpretations of Revelation 20 and various other prophetic and eschatological passages of the Bible.

 Revelation 20:1–6 describes a vision in which, "for a thousand years", Satan is bound "so that he might not deceive the nations any longer", and "the souls of those who had been beheaded for the testimony of Jesus and for the word of God, and those who had not worshiped the beast or its image and had not received its mark ... came to life and reigned with Christ for a thousand years."
 Amillennialists interpret the "thousand years" symbolically to refer either to a temporary bliss of souls in heaven before the general resurrection, or to the infinite bliss of the righteous after the general resurrection, in the eternal state.

 Amilennialists reject the view that Jesus Christ will physically reign on the Earth for exactly one thousand years.
 Rather, they interpret the "thousand years" mentioned in Revelation 20 as a symbolic number, not as a literal duration of time.
 Amillennialists hold that the millennium has already begun and is simultaneous with the current church age.
 Amillennialism holds that while Christ's reign during the millennium is spiritual in nature, at the end of the church age, Christ will return in final judgment and establish a permanent reign in the "new heaven and new Earth".

 Many proponents dislike the term "amillennialism" because it emphasizes their differences with premillennialism rather than their beliefs about the millennium.
 "Amillennial" was actually coined in a pejorative way by those who hold premillennial views.
 Some proponents also prefer alternate names such as nunc-millennialism (that is, now-millennialism) or realized millennialism, although these other names have achieved only limited acceptance and usage.

+It is the mainstream view in most Christian denominations, such as the Churches of the East, Oriental Orthodoxy, Eastern Orthodoxy, Roman Catholicism, Old Catholicism, Lutheranism, and Anglicanism, as well as in some Reformed, Methodist and Baptist traditions, and the Stone-Campbell movement.